-Is Digital Literacy a requirement in this framework?
-YES \square NO \boxtimes
+Is Digital Literacy а requirement in this frame work?
+YES NO \boxtimes 13 Digital Literacy u requirement in the munic WOIK.

 - Welsh Baccalaureate, including the Principle Learning qualification in Construction and the Built Environment

 - Essential Skills Wales Application of Number and Communication or any of the wider Key Skills

 - NVQ Level 1 in a construction occupation

 - A Levels and GCSEs

 - Foundation (Level 2) Apprenticeship

 - Apprenticeship (Level 3)

 - Modern Skills Diploma for Technicians